department-of-veterans-affairs/vagov-content/pages/health-care/copay-rates.md

 | <b>First 90 days of care within a year (365 days)</b>   | $21,364 copay for total stay + $10 charge per day                |
 | <b>Each additional day within the same year (365 days)</b>     | $682 copay per day + $10 charge per day                |

-**Note:** You may be in priority group 8 and qualify for these rates if you have a gross household income above the our income limits for where you live and you agree to pay copayments and meet other specific enrollment and service-connected eligibility criteria. <br>
+**Note:** You may be in priority group 8 and qualify for these rates if you don't meet eligibility requirements for priority groups 1 through 6, and you have a gross household income above the our income limits for where you live, agree to pay copayments, and meet other specific enrollment and service-connected eligibility criteria. <br>
 <br>
 [Learn more about priority groups](https://www.va.gov/HEALTHBENEFITS/resources/publications/hbco/hbco_enrollment_eligibility.asp).